Are you a blogger? Do you want to know how to monitor a website’s traffic? Do you wish to utilize visitor tracking to expand your company?

-The plugin setup wizard will launch after the plugin has been activated and will walk you through each stage of setup.
+The plugin setup wizard will launch after the plugin has been activated and will walk you through each setup stage.

-You’ll initially get a notice saying “Welcome to MonsterInsights!” and options for selecting the category of your website.
-Business websites, publishers (blogs), and online stores are the three choices.
+You’ll initially get a notice saying, “Welcome to MonsterInsights!” and options for selecting the category of your website.
+The three choices are business websites, publishers (blogs), and online stores.

 After choosing the category that best fits your website, click the “Save and Continue” option.

-Click the “Exit Setup” button at the top if you’d want to skip the setup wizard for the time being.
+Click the “Exit Setup” button at the top to skip the setup wizard for now.

-You must enter your license key in the next screen in order to link the MonsterInsights plugin to your website.
+You must enter your license key in the next screen to link the MonsterInsights plugin to your website.